 (1) In this regulation —

-“confidential information” means information contained in any health surveillance record.
+confidential information means information contained in any health surveillance record.

 (2) Except as provided in subregulation (3) or (4), an employee of the department, of a medical practitioner or of an employer must not directly or indirectly divulge any confidential information obtained by reason of any function that person has, or at any time had, in the administration of the Act or these regulations.